freightrain20/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image2]

 ####2.
-Explain how you settled on your final choice of HOG parameters.
+Explain how you settled on your final choice of HOG and color histogram parameters.

-I tried various combinations of parameters and...
+I settled on my final choice for HOG and color histogram parameters via experimentation (brute force...).
+In order to do this I would define a set of parameters, train my linear SVM, note the test accuracy and visually inspect the result on a test image, and repeat.
+Since the end result of this project relies on a heat map to aggregate multiple detections, I felt that a visual inspection of a test image was a better way to judge accuracy than the test accuracy.
+However, the test accuracy acts as a good guideline.

+The video lecutres mentioned that research papers had found little information gain

 ####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+Describe how (and identify where in your code) you trained a classifier using your selected HOG and color histogramfeatures.

 I trained a linear SVM using...